maxFullmer/MARIMBA/README.md

 - Finally it uses SCP to send the file to the server (please note sshpass is used in order to log into the remote server, rsa keys were not functioning properly due to the dynamic ip set by the aircard)

 `"sudo sshpass -p '********' scp /home/pi/Documents/Data/%s.txt.bz2 whale-srv@*******:~/Whale_Srv/Incoming/1/" % d_time`

+After this you have everything you need to build off this rough prototype...

 Good luck, Have fun...